 The consultation process is divided into three phases:

-- Before the visit—the school’s application, required fees and the request for consultation must be submitted.
+- Before the visit—the school’s application, calendar, required fees and the request for consultation must be submitted.
 Then a confirmation letter will be provided for the school’s signature.
-Once the visit is confirmed, the survey forms are completed by each teacher and the head of school/administrator and sent to the consultant at least 2 weeks before the visit.
+Once the visit is confirmed, the survey forms are completed by each teacher and the administrator and sent to the consultant at least 2 weeks before the visit.

-You may want to have your consultant share their experience and knowledge while they are available to the school by scheduling additional “special events.”
-All special events carry an additional fee (see Billing and Payment Information).
-Therefore it is important that there is clarity between the consultant and the school when making these arrangements.
+You may want to have your consultant share their experience and knowledge while they are available to the school by scheduling additional special events.
+All special events carry an additional fee, therefore it is important that there is clarity between the consultant and the school when making these arrangements.
+See Consultation Fee Information below for more details.

 Special events can take the form of: